JamitLabs/NewProjectTemplate-iOS/.gitlab/issue_templates/feature.md

-## Description
+## Introduction
-Describe the feature
+Please describe what this feature is about.

 ## Acceptance criteria
-e.g.:
-- [ ] A user cannot submit a form without completing all the mandatory fields
-- [ ] An acknowledgment email is sent to the user after submitting the form
+Please desribe all the acceptance criteria including all neccessary kinds of tests.

 ## Definition of done
-e.g.:
+Please describe the definition of done.
+The following suggestions can be adjusted to your needs:
-- [ ] Unit Tests passed
+- [ ] All Unit Tests passed
-- [ ] UI Tests passed
+- [ ] All UI Tests passed
+- [ ] Manually tested on an iPhone SE
+- [ ] Manually tested on an iPhone 11 Pro Max
+- [ ] Manually tested on an iPad 9.7"
+- [ ] Manually tested on an iPad Pro 12.9" Gen. 3
 - [ ] Code reviewed

 ## Relevant media files
-Upload images/videos or link to external media files (e.g. Zeplin Screens)
+(Optional) Please upload images and/or videos, or link to external media files (e.g. Zeplin, Invision) if available.

-## Open questions/additional infos
+## Additional infos
-Add additional infos which have to be kept in mind when working on this issue
+(Optional) Please add additional infos which have to be kept in mind when working on this issue.
+This might include uncertainties, blockers or background infos.